-The contactor switches CS1 and CSO are small solenoid auxiliary switches connected in the trip circuit and the carrier control circuit respectively.
+The contactor switches CS1 and CSO are small solenoid auxiliary switches connected in series in the trip circuit.
 The plunger of the switch has a circular conducting disc mounted on its lower end, and as the plunger travels upward, the disc bridges three silver stationary contacts.
 The contacts of CSl seal in the RRG trip circuit until the auxiliary switch on the breaker opens the trip circuit.
 The contacts of CSO are in parallel with the CSP contacts so that ground faults will take preference over phase faults.